 Aside from ensuring comfort and support from your bed, back sleepers may have other preferences in terms of performance or even price that can affect the overall feel of their bed and whether it will work for back sleeping.
 I’ll go over some other factors you should consider before making a final decision.

-Whether you choose a spring, latex, or memory foam mattress can determine the feel and performance of your mattress.
+Whether you choose a spring, latex, or memory foam mattress can determine its feel and performance.
 Some mattress types are better for back sleepers or those with more specific preferences, which we’ll outline below.

 Body Weight